-- Establish pre-service and in-service training requirements that, at a minimum, address: - School readiness child development standards; - Health and safety standards; and - Social-emotional behavior intervention models. - Establish standards for emergency preparedness plans for school readiness providers. - Develop and implement strategies to increase the supply and improve the quality of child care services for children in underserved and impoverished areas along with areas where children have disabilities and require care during non-traditional hours. - Establish group size and staff-to-child ratios for school readiness program providers. - Establish eligibility criteria for the school readiness program consistent with state and federal law. - Establish a sliding fee scale that provides for a parent copayment that is not a barrier to families receiving school readiness program services.
+- Establish pre-service and in-service training requirements that, at a minimum, address: - School Readiness child development standards; - o Health and safety standards; and - Social-emotional behavior intervention models. - Establish standards for emergency preparedness plans for school readiness providers. - Develop and implement strategies to increase the supply and improve the quality of child care services for children in underserved and impoverished areas along with areas where children have disabilities and require care during non-traditional hours. - Establish group sizes. - Establish staff-to-child ratios that do not exceed those defined in current statute for licensing standards of child care facilities. - Establish eligibility criteria for the school readiness program consistent with state and federal - Establish a sliding fee scale that provides for a parent copayment that is not a barrier to families receiving school readiness program services.